Alloyed/KitsBlips/clapeze/docs/intro/assets.md

 # Assets

-clapeze supports bundling assets directly in your plugin binary using PhysicsFS[^physfs].
+clapeze supports bundling assets directly in your plugin binary using miniz[^miniz].

 To use it, simply concatenate a .zip file to the end of your plugin: